Skip to content

 saudi arabiatech engineeringreal estateenergy infrastructurehealthcare

 Saudi Arabia's Vision 2030 transformation has stopped being a ten-year projection and started being a present-day hiring reality.
-In 2024, Saudi Arabia added roughly 340,000 private-sector jobs (public data, General Organization for Social Insurance).
-In 2025, trajectory shows an even steeper climb—and 2026 is looking like the year when senior professional roles start seeing real supply constraints.
+The sovereign wealth fund's giga-project portfolio has created over 331,000 direct and indirect jobs across Saudi giga-projects spanning new cities, coastal tourism, cultural heritage, residential development, and entertainment.
+2026 is the year when senior professional roles start seeing real supply constraints.

-If you're a senior banker, engineer, or real estate strategist, the question isn't whether there are opportunities in Saudi.
-It's which ones to pursue, at what salary, and whether your background is actually transferable (spoiler: some are, many aren't).
+If you are a senior banker, engineer, or real estate strategist, the question is not whether there are opportunities in Saudi Arabia.
+It is which ones to pursue, at what salary, and whether your background is actually transferable (spoiler: some are, many are not).

-NEOM is the most aggressive.
-It's targeting 18,000 permanent jobs by 2030 (up from roughly 2,000 today).
-Of these, senior professional roles—project managers, systems architects, sustainability engineers, senior architects, finance directors—account for roughly 22% of the pipeline.
+The kingdom's most aggressive giga-project is targeting 18,000 permanent jobs by 2030 (up from roughly 2,000 today).
+Of these, senior professional roles, project managers, systems architects, sustainability engineers, senior architects, finance directors, account for roughly 22% of the pipeline.

 That's ~4,000 senior roles over the next 4 years.
-This year, NEOM is actively hiring for:
+This year, the project is actively hiring for:

-• Senior Engineering (Civil, Structural, Mechanical): AED 22,000–32,000 monthly.
-NEOM's workforce is 60% engineering-heavy, partly because they're building from sand.
+• Senior engineering (civil, structural, mechanical): AED 22,000–32,000 monthly.
+The workforce is 60% engineering-heavy, partly because they're building from sand.
 You need Gulf region experience or strong international portfolio (Singapore, Middle East projects).

-• Sustainability & ESG Officers: AED 16,000–24,000 monthly.
-NEOM's whole brand is built on carbon-neutrality.
-They're hiring ex-Siemens, ex-Masdar, ex-climate tech firms.
+• Sustainability & ESG officers: AED 16,000–24,000 monthly.
+Carbon-neutrality is central to the brand.
+They're hiring ex-renewables developers and ex-climate tech firms.
 This is a growth area.

-Critical fact: NEOM pays above-market because they're competing with global tier-1 firms.
-If you get an offer from NEOM, your salary benchmark should be 15–25% above the same role at a traditional Saudi conglomerate (like ARAMCO or SABIC).
+Critical fact: The project pays above-market because it competes with global tier-1 firms.
+If you get an offer, your salary benchmark should be 15–25% above the same role at a traditional Saudi conglomerate.
 Take that as your negotiating floor.

-Unlike NEOM (which is tech/engineering-heavy), Red Sea is skewed toward hospitality, real estate development, and operations.
+Unlike the flagship new-city project (which is tech/engineering-heavy), the coastal tourism project is skewed toward hospitality, real estate development, and operations.
 If you're a hotel GM, F&B director, or real estate finance VP, this matters.

 Senior roles in demand:

-• Hotel General Managers & Resort Ops Directors: AED 14,000–22,000 monthly.
-They want ex-Four Seasons, ex-Mandarin Oriental, people who've opened properties in ultra-competitive markets.
+• Hotel general managers & resort ops directors: AED 14,000–22,000 monthly.
+They want experienced leaders who've opened properties in ultra-competitive markets.

-• Real Estate Finance (development accounting, underwriting): AED 16,000–25,000 monthly.
-Fewer candidates here; Red Sea is having to recruit from Dubai/UAE because Saudi talent is thin on this.
+• Real estate finance (development accounting, underwriting): AED 16,000–25,000 monthly.
+Fewer candidates here; the project is having to recruit from Dubai/UAE because Saudi talent is thin on this.

-• F&B Directors & Culinary Leadership: AED 13,000–19,000 monthly.
-Red Sea is positioning itself as a culinary destination, so this is a genuine market.
+• F&B directors & culinary leadership: AED 13,000–19,000 monthly.
+The project is positioning itself as a culinary destination, so this is a genuine market.

-Hiring reality: Red Sea's recruiter pipeline is smaller than NEOM's.
+Hiring reality: The coastal tourism project's recruiter pipeline is smaller than the new-city project's.
 They're posting 25–35 senior roles per month and struggling to fill them in timeline.
 If you have luxury hospitality and real estate chops, you have leverage.

 Where the money is:

-• Tourism Development Finance: AED 12,000–18,000 monthly.
-Standard real estate/tourism finance, but with slightly lower salaries than Red Sea (less competition, smaller budget).
+• Tourism development finance: AED 12,000–18,000 monthly.
+Standard real estate/tourism finance, but with slightly lower salaries than the coastal tourism project (less competition, smaller budget).

-Unique fact: Diriyah is one of the few Saudi mega-projects that actively recruits from international cultural institutions.
-If you've worked at the Louvre, V&A, Smithsonian, or large museums, you're a fit.
+Unique fact: The cultural heritage project is one of the few Saudi mega-projects that actively recruits from international cultural institutions.
+If you've worked at major museums or heritage organizations globally, you're a fit.

-Beyond the three mega-projects, Saudi is building out sports and entertainment infrastructure: PIF's entertainment division, Saudi Pro League clubs (now boasting global-tier players), esports tournaments, film production.
+Beyond the three mega-projects, Saudi is building out sports and entertainment infrastructure: the sovereign wealth fund's entertainment division, Saudi Pro League clubs (now boasting global-tier players), esports tournaments, film production.

 This is creating roles that didn't exist in Saudi 3 years ago:

-• Entertainment Production (Film, TV, Events): AED 14,000–22,000 monthly.
-Saudi studios (Red Sea Film Festival, AMC influence) are hiring producers, finance directors, content strategists.
+• Entertainment production (film, TV, events): AED 14,000–22,000 monthly.
+Saudi studios and film initiatives are hiring producers, finance directors, content strategists.

-• Digital & Gaming: AED 15,000–24,000 monthly.
-PIF's gaming division is competitive with Singapore and Dubai fintech on salary.
+• Digital & gaming: AED 15,000–24,000 monthly.
+The sovereign wealth fund's gaming division is competitive with Singapore and Dubai fintech on salary.

 Let's break down sector-by-sector what senior professionals (Director+ level, AED 18k–30k+ monthly) are seeing: